Geology

 - 2008 to 2010 – East Model – provided a 10 layer geological model (similar to the above) that extended from the York-Durham boundary through to the eastern and northern borders of the Trent Coalition Source Water Protection area.

 - Expert interpretation: Geological ‘picks’ of the main regional geological layers are made at boreholes on cross sections.
 These are stored in the ORMGP database and used as the main input in the kriging or interpolation of the geological surfaces.
 Higher quality PQ cored wells, as well as consultant logged wells are evaluated first, followed by lower quality water wells.
 Three-dimensional digital geological contact lines are also used to constrain the interpolation of layers between boreholes.
-Geological contact lines are used to define layer pinch-outs, subglacial erosion on top of and through confining aquitards (e.g. tunnel channels),and to reflect conditions where a well drilled into a layer provides evidence that the bottom of the layer exists at some depth below the well bottom (“pushdown”).
+Geological contact lines were used to:

 - Data integration: The geological interpretation illustrates the importance of integrating all data types in the geologic/hydrostratigraphic interpretation process.
 Effective database querying allows for the identification of complex patterns and correlations between the lithology and other hydrogeologic indicators (e.g., well screen placement) helping to at least partly overcome data quality deficiencies in driller’s logs.